zachhendon/web-dev/6. eBay Redesign/README.md

 In this project, I redesign the eBay home webpage.
-I use flexbox and make it accessible for all screen sizes.
+I created a prototype in Figma.
+This project uses flexbox and is accessible for all screen sizes.